exercism/python/exercises/practice/wordy/.approaches/introduction.md

 'Supercalifragilistic'

-#The two methods can be chained to remove both a suffix and prefix in one line.
+#The two methods can be chained to remove both a suffix and prefix in "one line".
+#The line has been broken up here for better display.
->>> 'Supercalifragilisticexpialidocious'.removesuffix('expialidocious').removeprefix('Super')
+>>> ('Supercalifragilisticexpialidocious'
+     .removesuffix('expialidocious')
+     .removeprefix('Super'))
 'califragilistic'
 ```